Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Evaluation

 The reason why the two alignments have the same cost is that the two activities in the trace are reversed in the order of the process model such that only one activity can be repeated and the other needs to be hidden in both the trace and the model, or both activities can be matched and then no repetitions can be matched resulting in an overall cost of four in both cases.
 We observe that this situation cannot happen for higher numbers of repetitions since the alignment that matches the two activities without any repetitions incurs an additional cost from the collapsed repetitions.
 Specifically, the former alignment would have a cost of six while the latter alignment would have a cost of five.
 Thus, the correct alignment would be returned by Alg.~\ref{alg:BinarySearchAlignments}, avoiding the over-approximation.
+To avoid such cases of over-approximation, it is possible to discard tandem repeats of three repetitions during the reduction, to increase the precision of the tandem repeats approach.
+However, the amount of over-approximation caused by this issue was low in our experiments and thus we argue that trading small amounts of accuracy for potential gains in performance is worthwhile.

-To avoid such cases of over-approximation, it would be possible to discard tandem repeats of three repetitions during the reduction, in order to increase the precision of the tandem repeats approach.
-However, the amount of over-approximation caused by this issue was rather low in the evaluated datasets and thus we argue that trading a small amount of accuracy for potential gains in performance is worthwhile.
+\textbf{Analyzing memory requirements.} Table~\ref{tb:eval_memory} reports on heap memory measurements in megabytes (MB) of TR-SComp and of the LP alignments technique for comparison to investigate the requirements of the proposed technique.
+On average the TR-SComp uses 50 MB with a maximum of 550 MB, while the LP baseline only uses 17 MB on average with a maximum of 139 MB.
+The priority of the proposed technique lies on reducing the processing time requiring slightly more memory.
+The memory requirements of TR-SComp are acceptable for most common computing devices such as laptops or PCs, but show improvement potential.
+In particular, using a Dijkstra search for alignments uses more memory than an A\textsuperscript{*} search used in LP since more nodes need to be investigated and stored.
+Hence, the memory requirements of the technique could be further improved by embedding the technique in an A\textsuperscript{*} search, which we consider as future work.